 This is one of those easy and genius solutions that every UX researcher loves.
 Compared to all those complex formulas, this one is as simple as it gets: a single question is asked after the task.

-While most task-based usability metrics are aiming at finding objective parameters, SEQ is tapping into the essence of user experience: its subjectivity.
+While most task-based usability metrics aim at finding objective parameters, SEQ is tapping into the essence of user experience: its subjectivity.
 Maybe the task took a user longer to complete, but they had no such impression.

 What if the user just reacts slower?
 Or were they distracted for a bit?
 User's subjective evaluation of difficulty is no less important than the number of errors they made.